 Halifax rheumatologist Dr. John Hanly is being honoured with the Doctors Nova Scotia Senior Membership Award for his extensive contributions as a leader, researcher and teacher.
 He spearheaded the establishment of both the Arthritis Centre of Nova Scotia and the Arthritis Research Centre, supporting new research on arthritis and autoimmune rheumatic diseases, and improving clinical care for countless Nova Scotians.
 He also led efforts to establish an endowed research chair in rheumatology at Dalhousie University and the QEII and an endowment fund for rheumatology research at the QEII Foundation.
 Respected internationally as a prolific researcher, Dr. Hanly helped to establish and lead a large, international, multi-centre cohort study of systemic lupus.
 He has also created the Dalhousie lupus registry, thus benefitting patients locally and abroad.

 CMA Honorary Membership Award

-Nominations for the 2021 Achievement Awards will open in July 2020.
+Nominations for the 2023 Achievement Awards will open in summer 2022.

-Doctors Nova Scotia honoured nine doctors for their contributions to the medical profession in 2019.
+Doctors Nova Scotia honoured eight doctors for their contributions to the medical profession in 2021.
 For a complete list of all physicians honoured in past years, check out this list of achievement award winners.